andypicke/andypicke/README.md

 I am a data analyst/scientist interested in using data to make a positive impact on people's lives.
 Some of the things i'm most interested in at the moment are climate and renewable energy.

+- I'm currently looking for a data scientist/analyst role in the clean energy/EV/cliimate space

 - 🔭 I’m currently working on analyzing data on electric vehicle charging stations and electricity generation.

 <!--